bufbuild-ru/docs/docs/reference/protovalidate/rules/message_rules/index.md

 ## cel

-`cel` is a repeated field of type Constraint.
-Each Constraint specifies a validation rule to be applied to this message.
-These constraints are written in Common Expression Language (CEL) syntax.
+`cel` is a repeated field of type Rule.
+Each Rule specifies a validation rule to be applied to this message.
+These rules are written in Common Expression Language (CEL) syntax.
 For more information on CEL, [see our documentation](https://github.com/bufbuild/protovalidate/blob/main/docs/cel.md).

 ::: info message.cel example